well-typed/hs-bindgen/manual/LowLevel/Usage/04-Includes.md

 environment variables, described below.
 In addition, `libclang` process the Clang environment variables, described above.

-[Clang options]: <ClangOptions.md>
+[Clang options]: <03-ClangOptions.md>

 `libclang` constructs C include search paths like Clang, but it is generally unable to correctly determine the builtin include directory.
-When the builtin include directory is not configured correctly, one often gets "`stddef.h` not found" or similar include resolution errors.  `hs-bindgen` can attempt to determine and configure the builtin include directory automatically so that it does not have to be done manually.
+When the builtin include directory is not configured correctly, one often gets "`stddef.h` not found" or similar include resolution errors.
+By default, `hs-bindgen` attempts to determine and configure the builtin include directory automatically so that it does not have to be done manually.

 `hs-bingden` has two modes for configuring the builtin include directory: